 have some tight retirement years ahead!

-It really depends on the retiree and their own lifelong savings/spending practices.
+It really depends on the retiree and their circumstances:

-Finally, you do need savings for inflation (cost of living increases) too.
+You also need retirement savings for inflation (cost of living increases) too.
 Even if you could live on $1000/mo average Social Security payment alone – that same $1000 is worth lots less 10 or 20 years down the road.
-Yes, Social Security recipients get cost-of-living increases most years, but Medicare deductions eat the raises up.
+Yes, Social Security recipients get cost-of-living increases most years, but increased Medicare deductions eat those raises up each year.